mantidproject/mantid/Code/Mantid/docs/source/algorithms/LoadHFIRPDData-v1.rst

 -----------

 This algorithm is to load HFIR Spice powder diffraction data to MDWorkspaces.
-HB2A and HB2B are the two instruments supported by this algorithm.
+HB2A is the only one instrument supported by this algorithm.
+HB2A will be supported in future.

 Format of SPICE data file